-A z-statistic is calculated from the raw Poisson rate difference (from the null value).
+A z-statistic is calculated from the raw Poisson rate difference.
 The stage one z-statistic is compared to each of the stage one boundaries.
 Typically, if one of the boundaries is crossed, the study is stopped (non-binding futility boundaries may be an exception).